 Brown Butter is the secret ingredient you need in your baking toolkit.
 Full of irresistible nutty flavor, it is the easiest and most effective way to elevate any dessert recipe.

-Brown butter has a very distinct aroma and flavor, but most describe it as a kind of nutty, caramelized flavor.
-It's great in any baked goods, I particularly like it in my Brown Butter Banana Bread, Brown Butter Pecan Cookies, and the Brown Butter Cream Cheese Frosting on my Chai Cake.
-You can use it in baking or in savory dishes.
-It's so delicious that sometimes I even like to just spread it on toast or a bagel.
+Brown butter has a very distinct aroma and flavor, but most describe it as a kind of caramelized, nutty taste.
+It's a simple yet super effective upgrade for any baked goods or savory dishes.
+It's so delicious, even just to spread on toast or a bagel.

 Jump to: